 Is WooCommerce SEO friendly?

 In short: Yes!
 WooCommerce is SEO-friendly by default.
-In the plugin are numerous functions integrated, with which you can optimize your online store for search engines.
+Integrated in the plugin are numerous functions, with which you can optimize your online store for search engines.
 However, this also needs your input, see the tips and hints in this post.

-What are the most important ranking factors for online stores?
+What are the most important ranking factors for online shops?